-Compassion fatigue is often mistaken for burnout because many of the symptoms of each are similar; a lack of diligence in attending to work, avoidance of others, including clients, difficulty making decisions, withdrawal, and perseveration.3 But compassion fatigue is usually more pervasive than burnout and often involves a feeling of hopelessness, and strong feelings of anxiety and excessive emotional numbing.4 of compassion fatigue.
-But as lawyers have become increasingly specialized, and focused their practice on one or a limited number of areas of practice, certain practices are at greater risk of compassion fatigue.5 It may come as no surprise that attorneys who practice primarily or exclusively in the areas of family law, criminal defense, workers' compensation, bankruptcy, or immigration, are considered at higher risk for compassion fatigue, given that they spend their days working with individuals whose legal predicaments carry a heavy emotional component including the loss of family, jobs, financial stability, safety, security, personal well-being, and/or liberty.6 And because they are focused in one or a narrow area of practice, they lack a balanced caseload that includes matters in which client satisfaction, a positive outcome, and a sense of personal achievement are more frequently experienced, or what researchers have labelled as "compassion satisfaction."7
+Given the fact that legal professionals are expected to handle and solve others' problems and to have "all the answers," all judges and lawyers are at risk of compassion fatigue.
+But as lawyers have become increasingly specialized, and focused their practice on one or a limited number of areas of practice, certain practices are at greater risk of compassion fatigue.
+It may come as no surprise that attorneys who practice primarily or exclusively in the areas of family law, criminal defense, workers' compensation, bankruptcy, or immigration, are considered at higher risk for compassion fatigue, given that they spend their days working with individuals whose legal predicaments carry a heavy emotional component including the loss of family, jobs, financial stability, safety, security, personal well-being, and/or liberty.
+And because they are focused in one or a narrow area of practice, they lack a balanced caseload that includes matters in which client satisfaction, a positive outcome, and a sense of personal achievement are more frequently experienced, or what researchers have labelled as "compassion satisfaction."